 Capitol Technology University provides an institutional electronic mailing system to all students and faculty.
-The University requires the use of the email system by all students and faculty across all modalities of course delivery within the institution.
+The University requires the use of the email system by all students and faculty in all the institution's modalities of course delivery.
 Capitol Technology University students and faculty are required to use the institution's email addresses (e.g., xxxxxxxx@captechu.edu) in all University matters and communications.
 The University uses the email capabilities in Microsoft Office 365 and Microsoft Outlook.